shinmai/dirtystache/README.md

 ```
 #### Page link formatting

 The helper defaults to the following page link format: `{page_link}{last_page}{hash}`.
 Without any customizing to WordPress url handling the links are outputted as `https://domain.com/something/?paged=2`.
-To alter the link formatting filter the `page_link` value with the `dustpress/pagination/page_link` filter and replace the `pagination.dust` with your custom template in you theme.
+To alter the link formatting filter the `page_link` value with the `dirtystache/pagination/page_link` filter and replace the `pagination.handlebars` with your custom template in you theme.

 ##### Formatting example: